opentrack/opentrack/README.md

  (you can find opentrack in `install/bin/opentrack` and the updated modules in `install/libexec/opentrack/`)

 Visit the [LUG Wiki](https://github.com/starcitizen-lug/information-howtos) for further deatils about the game on Linux.

+## Known Issues:

+I should have fixed all issues with Star Citizen and Opentrack I found using both myself.
+If you still have issues with Star Citizen not starting or using TrackIR correctly check the registry `Software/Freetrack/FreeTrackClient` for the key `Path` and make sure it's value is nothing or open an issue on GitHub.

 # opentrack README